Stickano/ArchCheatSheet/README.md

 ## Included in this Cheat Sheet
 This sheet has been broken up in 18 major categories (so far at least).
 Some of the categories doesn't hold much information, whereas others will take a few hours to go through.
-Below you will find a rough overview of the configuration steps and additional packages.
+Below you will find a rough overview of what is being covered in this sheet.

 * [**System Base**](#system-base) <br />
   * [Arch Installation](#arch-installation)